 The District is required by state law to prepare an annual budget.
-The Board of Education must request an initial temporary appropriations budget from their county excise board before June 30.
-The District uses the temporary appropriation amounts as their legal expenditure limit until the annual estimate of needs is completed.
+The Board of Education must request an initial temporary appropriations budget from their County Excise Board before June 30.
+The District uses the temporary appropriation amounts as their legal expenditure limit until the annual Estimate of Needs is completed.

 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.
-No later than October 1, each board of education shall prepare a financial statement and estimate of needs to be filed with the applicable county clerk and the State Department of Education.
+No later than October 1, each Board of Education shall prepare a financial statement and Estimate of Needs to be filed with the applicable County Clerk and the State Department of Education.

-The 2019-20 Estimate of Needs was not amended by any supplemental appropriations.
+The 2021-22 Estimate of Needs was amended by the following supplemental appropriations: